 Above all, the use of relevant diagrams (colored or black & white) is also essential, to give a clear picture or illustration of your activities.
 Therefore, diagrams, sketches, graphs etc. should be used and applied where necessary.

 - Summary of your activities at your I.T place.

-- Challenges you encountered during your training e.g. Cost of Transportation, No payment, Bad attitudes of customers, fellow workers etc.
+- Challenges you encountered during your training e.g. cost of transportation, no payment, bad attitudes of customers or fellow workers/employees etc.

 - Conclusion and personal suggestions, recommendations towards improvement of Industrial Training in your firm, state or the country at large.

-This should come at the end of your SIWES report writing.
+This should come at the end of your report writing.

 This section is where all sources referred in the process of writing are listed.
 Referencing is also known as bibliographic listing of information sources cited or consulted at the end of every research.

 You must give credits where due.
 Ensure to use the “American Psychological Association (APA) Style of Referencing”.